 ⭐ Expert tips

-- Cutting the eggplants thinly will produce a more tender eggplant after cooking.
+- Cut the eggplant thin for a more tender dish after cooking.

 - Don't skip sweating the eggplant slices.
-It really helps to make the crispiest slices that have both the best flavor and texture for this dish.
+It really helps to make the crispiest slices that have both the best flavor and texture.

-- Make sure to wash off the eggplant slices after sweating them with kosher salt otherwise they will be too salty.
+- Make sure to wash off the eggplant slices THOROUGHLY after sweating them or the dish will be too salty.

 - Allow the excess egg to drip off of the eggplant before adding it to the breadcrumbs.
 This will help to make sure the breading sticks well.

-- Sheet pans may need to be rotated on the shelves halfway through baking to ensure all of the slices brown evenly.
+- Rotate sheet pans halfway through baking to ensure all of the slices brown evenly.

 💭 Frequently asked questions